Explore

 5-day route reaching 15,100ft.
 Covers 48km of varied terrain.

-→ See full itinerary with altitude profileRated hard.
+→ See full itinerary with altitude profileRated challenging.
 Offbeat, rugged trails connecting remote high-altitude Buddhist villages (Bhatoris) in Pangi.

 → See difficulty breakdown and fitness guidePackages range from ₹15,000 - ₹22,000.
 Inclusions and hidden costs vary by operator tier.